pagliares/java-fx-hands-on/README.md

 <p align="center"> <img src="Images/Hello_Application_Without_FXML.png" width=302 height="251" alt="Example output" title="First JFrame"></p>

 <strong>Summary</strong>

+<strong>Note</strong>: This example was created with the IntelliJ assistant for JavaFX application (not the Maven assistant !).
+I recommend using this assistant in IntelliJ in order to have a HelloWorld kind off application out of the box when creating the project and avoid headache configuring JavaFX to work in intelliJ form a Maven project created by scratch.
+After project creation I removed some files to illustrate how to use JavaFX withou FXML.
+This is the same project of example 01 without hello-view.fxml and the class HelloController.

 This is a JavaFX application that creates a simple UI without using FXML.
 The UI consists of a vertical box (VBox) that contains a Label and a Button.
 When the button is clicked, the label text is changed to a welcome message.